Privacy

 8. Visiting our website and social media pages

 The NDIS Commission website and social media pages may (at times) contain links to other third-party websites outside the NDIS Commission.
-The NDIS Commission is not responsible for information stored, accessed, used or disclosed on these third-party websites.
+The NDIS Commission is not responsible for information stored, accessed, used or disclosed on such websites.

 8.1 Our website

-The NDIS Commission manages the majority of its website internally.
-If you visit our website to read or download information, we may record a range of technical information, which does not reveal your identity.
-This information includes your IP or server address, your general locality and the date and time of your visit to the website.
+If you visit the NDIS Commission website to read or download information, we may record a range of technical information, which does not reveal your identity.
+This information includes your IP or server address, your general locality and the date and time you visit the website.
 Information is used for statistical and development purposes.
 No attempts are made to identify you through your browsing other than in exceptional circumstances, such as an investigation into the improper use of the website.

+The NDIS Commission website may include hyperlinks to other third-party websites.
 Website functionality of third parties may capture and store your personal information outside Australia.
-These third parties include, but not limited to:
+These third parties include, but not to:

 8.2 Cookies

-The NDIS Commission may use Cookies to maintain contact with a user through a website session.
-A cookie is a small file supplied by the NDIS Commission and stored by your web browser software on your computer when you access the NDIS Commission website.
+The NDIS Commission may use cookies to maintain contact with a user during a website session and to remember settings, preferences, or activity across multiple sessions.
+A cookie is a small file that is placed on your computer by your web browser at the request of the NDIS Commission's website.

 8.3 Electronic communication